ProCurve: Products

 A variety of different networking products have been made by HP.
 The first products were named EtherTwist while printer connectivity products carried the JetDirect name.
 As the EtherTwist name faded, most of HP's networking products were given AdvanceStack names.
-Later, the then-ProCurve division began to offer LAN switches, Core, Datacenter, Distribution, Edge, Web managed and Unmanaged Switches.
+Later, the then-ProCurve division began to offer LAN switches, Core, Datacenter, Distribution, Edge, Web managed and Unmanaged switches.
 The ProCurve was also used with Network Management, Routing and Security products.

 Notable uses

 The International Space Station makes use of customized HP switches (model 2524 Switches) sold while the HP division was known as ProCurve.
-CERN uses HP switches throughout their campus including providing the networking needs for the Large Hadron Collider.